Specific customer relationship data management tools do not allow for the creation of custom tables (objects).

 Relational Data in a Flat File Database

-Certain legacy contact managers do not allow for the creation of custom tables (objects).
-As a workaround, when there are multiple occurrences of the same type of data, a series of flat fields are created.
-For example, a set of Properties that relate to a Contact might be tracked within a tab as four sets of matching fields as shown here:
+For example, a set of real estate properties that relate to a Contact might be tracked within a tab as four sets of matching fields, as shown here:

 - If a user wants to add a fifth property in this example, a new set of fields first needs to be added to the database